mongodb/docs/source/includes/manpage-options-ssl.rst

   :option:`--sslClusterPassword` if the certificate-key file is encrypted.
 In all cases, |binary-name| will redact the password from all logging and reporting output.

+  .. versionchanged:: 2.6
+     If the x.509 key file is encrypted and you do not specify :option:`--sslClusterPassword`, |binary-name| will prompt for
+     a passphrase.
+See :ref:`ssl-certificate-password`.